hocuscodus/qed-lang/faq.md

 No, not at all!
 QED is rather a complement to JS for writing the GUI part of a web application (you can freely use JS for the rest).
 QED fully relies on JS speed, power and huge libraries.

-## What are QED advantages over plain HTML/CSS/JS code for GUI development?
+## What are QED advantages over HTML/CSS/JS code for web development?

 QED is focused on the web app so all the UI/styling/logic is kept in the same code (although the separation between these is still clear).
 Within the same code, the scoping rules are used for all three layers.
 For instance, the UI code has full access to the business logic declared variables, from any environment scope within the code.